New Travel Rules For EU Coach Trips! What You Need To Know

 What is the Entry/Exit System (EES)?

-For coach travellers, the system will be in place at key border crossings, including:
+For coach travellers, the system will be in place at key border crossings, including the Port of Dover and Le Shuttle Terminal in Folkestone.

 When Will EES Start?